 - If you like grains: couscous, bulgar, quinoa

-- fruit: strawberries, raspberries, dried apricots, mango, avocado, apple, peaches (which are also great grilled)
+- fruit: strawberries, raspberries, dried apricots, mango, avocado, apple, peaches (which are also great when grilled)

 - Croutons: I have a bag of bread cubes, cut from stale loaves or bezels, which I use for croutons.
 Into the oven with some olive oil, butter, garlic, herbs, whatever you want until they go golden.

-- dressing: either make your own or buy ready made (yoghurt, caesar, ranch, vinaigrette, soy dressing), or just put some balsamic vinegar, olive oil and salt and pepper on the table
+- dressing: either make your own, such as the dressing for our pumpkin and feta salad, or buy ready-made (yoghurt, caesar, ranch, vinaigrette, soy dressing), or just put some balsamic vinegar, olive oil and salt and pepper on the table

 There are so may options!

-Sometimes I will use it as an opportunity to get people to try things.
-The trick is to have some options, but not too many as that means more work for you, and probably more left overs.
-Too many ingredients also makes it more difficult to try everything because it won’t all fit on the plate or in the bowl.
+Sometimes I will use it as an opportunity to get people to try things (yes, I am thinking of Miss M).
+The trick is to have some options, but not too many as that means more work for you, and probably more leftovers.
+Too many ingredients also make it more difficult to try everything because it won’t all fit on the plate or in the bowl.
 In this case, there is such a thing as being spoilt for choice.

 What do you think: is this an option for your Easter lunch or brunch?